 A more detailed list of topics is provided here.

-The Algebra I course is designed for students who have demonstrated mastery of arithmetic and Pre-Algebra as outlined in the Math 6 and Pre-Algebra curriculum.
-Algebra I provides the critical foundation for future math courses culminating in a study of the Calculus in a student’s junior or senior year.
+Algebra provides the critical foundation for future math courses.
 The language and concepts are more formal than offered in Pre-Algebra and offer a more sophisticated understanding of mathematical concepts.

 Topics covered in the course include: